SamQLuong/Yale-Face-Correlation-with-SVD-and-Eigenvalues-Eigenvectors/README.md

 ![Figure 7](https://github.com/SamQLuong/Yale-Face-Correlation-with-SVD-and-Eigenvalues-Eigenvectors/blob/main/Percent%20Variance.png)

 Figure 7: The percent variance graph of the first six SVD modes.
-Notice the face decrease of percent variance as we move to each mode.
+Notice the decrease of percent variance as we move to each mode.

 ## Section 5 - Conclusion